b0o/zfzf/README.md

 non-whitespace text when you trigger zfzf, it will attempt to interpret that text as a path.

+Please note that zfzf is still in the early stages of development.
+Its behaviors, options, and key bindings are likely to change.

 <!-- USAGE -->

 ```